ejhedman/checklist-app/public/docs/userGuide.md

    - **Name**: Descriptive release name (e.g., "v2.1.0 - Feature Release")
    - **Target Date**: When the release should be deployed
    - **Platform Update**: Check if this release includes platform updates
-   - **Config Update**: Check if this release includes configuration changes
+   - **Specs Update**: Check if this release includes configuration changes
    - **Assigned Teams**: Select teams responsible for this release

 3. **Save Release**